Sejo9/CustodianLibrary/README.md

 ## CircularImageView

-Contains all the functionality of the standard ImageView.
-To make the image circular use the app:circularSrc attribute
+Contains all the functionality of the standard ImageView To make the image circular use the ```app:circularSrc``` attribute

 ```
 <com.sejo.custodianlibrary.CircularImageView>